How to Create Data Center Best Practice Security Profiles

 profiles apply to all four of the data center traffic flows except

-Download content updates automatically and install
+Download content updates automatically

-and content (antivirus, anti-spyware, vulnerabilities, malware,
+threat prevention signatures and content (antivirus, anti-spyware,

 You don’t need a URL Filtering subscription for data center